mrueda/EGA_genomeref/README.md

 bash /path/genome_ref_cal.sh input.vcf.gz
 ```

 Once completed you should check if the number of matches in the inferred genome reference is enough for your purposes (displayed in \*.final).
+Note that we set the minimum number of matches with the ```min_match``` variable.

 Intermediate files (\*matches\* and \*.variants\*) are deleted by default at the end.
 Feel free to uncomment the line that deletes them (toward the end of the script) and explore their contents.